 Note: No parent chat Monday, April 16 due to other school board business.

 Caribou Coffee shop, 109 SW Maynard Rd., Cary

 Bill Fletcher school info: BFletcher@wcpss.net || Voice Mail: 919-694-8843 || Mobile: 919-880-5301

 Story by Bill Fletcher, Member Wake County Board of Education.
-Photos by the Wake County Public School System and alamosbasement.
+Graphs and tables courtesy of Bill Fletcher.
+Photos courtesy of the Wake County Public School System.